whunmr/circa/about/syntax.md

 ## Function calls

 Function calls are written with the function name followed by a parenthesized list.
-The function name doesn't get to hang out inside the parenthesis because that would be like the boss hanging out with the employees.

 Commas are optional when seperating arguments.

     func()